bobmacneal/node-api-jwt/README.md

 ![get current user with token](/docs/auth.me.1.png)

-Also note that your application name should be passed as a URL parameter called application (e.g., application=`application name`)
+Also note that your application name should be passed as a URL parameter called application (e.g., application=`application name`):

 ![get current user with token](/docs/auth.me.2.png)

 Posting an application name in the request provides for an extra verification step on the server.